 This month we are focusing on the ministry of Mercy Road Church in Redford, MI.
 Established on 10/10/10 at 10 AM, Mercy Road had a unique beginning as a joint effort of Presbyterians and Baptists.
 Mercy Road exists to lead people back into the arms of God and to serve the poor and oppressed in Jesus’ name.
 At the time, the pastor, Mike Gorr, was on staff as the youth pastor for Grace Chapel, an Evangelical Presbyterian Church in Farmington Hills, MI.
 Their senior pastor had a vision for starting new churches throughout the Detroit Metro area and tagged him as their first planter.
 Because his theology is more baptistic, they reached out to Converge in 2007 as a potential partner.
 Converge provided the coaching and structure and a pay it forward grant of $25,000 for their church plant.
 Converge later loaned them money to purchase their own building in 2018 and coached them through their capital campaign.
-Praise God that Mercy Road is an example of the wider body of Christ working together for the sake of the gospel!

 Mercy Road gets its name from the Prodigal Son story in Luke 15.
 Mike shares, “I’ve always said if I had just one chance to paint a picture of what God is like, I’d tell the parable of the prodigal son so that they might know that God is the kind of God who runs down the road to welcome home his lost sons and daughters no matter what they’ve done.
 We call that road the Father runs down ‘Mercy Road.’
 It’s our prayer that God uses us more and more so that others might know His embrace on that road.”

-Mike and Mercy Road Church ask that you pray that God would show them more and more ways to serve the poor and needy among them in their community.
+Mike and Mercy Road Church ask that you pray that God would show them more and more ways to serve the poor and needy in their community.
 They have been able to lead spiritual enrichment experiences (youth group) for a boys’ home in their community, and they are a go-to resource for the senior department in their community for the elderly who need a helping hand.
 Please pray that the Holy Spirit opens more and more doors to share the love and truth of Jesus with Redford and beyond.